• Skip to primary navigation

 Instructions

-• In a heavy 5-quart saute pan over medium-high heat, add olive oil and brown the cut up chicken that has been seasoned with Tony's (NOTE: this is not the amount in the ingredient list; simply sprinkle the cut-up chicken with a little [or a lot] Tony's) for 3-5 minutes.
+• In a heavy 5-quart pan or Dutch oven over medium-high heat, add olive oil and brown the cut up chicken that has been seasoned with Tony's (NOTE: this is not the amount in the ingredient list; simply sprinkle the cut-up chicken with a little [or a lot] Tony's) for 3-5 minutes.
 Do not cook the chicken through.
 Remove chicken from pot.

 • Add the sliced sausage to the pot and brown for 5 minutes.
 Then add the onion, bell pepper, and celery.
 Mix well and scrape bottom of pan to remove and incorporate any browned pieces of chicken and sausage.
 Simmer covered on medium heat for about 5 minutes, stirring halfway through cooking.

 • Return chicken to pot and add the tomatoes, broth, and seasonings above.
 Mix well and taste for flavor.
 Add raw rice and mix well.
-Bring mixture to a boil, cover, and lower heat to medium-low.
-Simmer for 10 minutes and then stir mixture to bring rice to the top.
+Bring mixture to a boil, cover, and lower the heat.
+Gently simmer for 10 minutes and then stir mixture to bring rice to the top.

 Notes